omeka-s-modules/StaticSiteExport/README.md

 #### Other events

-You may do things immediately after site directory creation using this event:
+You may do things immediately before and after exporting using these events (in this case, "exporting" means to create the site directory):

+- `static_site_export.site_export.pre`:
+    - Runs before the site directory is created
+- `static_site_export.site_export.post`
+    - Runs after the site directory is created, but before it is archived

+The `export.post` event is particularly useful to create directories and files needed by your module.

+You may modify the Hugo site configuration using this event:

-- `static_site_export.create_site_directory`:
+- `static_site_export.site_config`:
     - `siteConfig`: An `ArrayObject` of Hugo site configuration

-Here you may create directories and files needed by your module.
-You may modify Hugo site configuration using the `siteConfig` parameter, like so:
+Use the `siteConfig` parameter, like so:

 ```php
 $siteConfig = $event->getParam('siteConfig');